 Academy Program Training Philosophy & Opportunities

-Freestyle skiing has seen many changes over the last decade with the addition of many new disciplines such as slope style and half pipe.
+Freestyle skiing has seen many changes over the last decade with the addition of many new disciplines such as Freeski and FreeRide.
 As the sport of freestyle skiing and its disciplines have evolved, so has the way in which freestyle athletes train.
 With a focus on development and performance, Carrabassett Valley Academy offers all aspects of training, so that developing freestyle athletes may reach their optimal performance.

-Our Human Performance Program fits to each athlete based on their strengths and weakness.
-It focuses on the athletes' rate of balance, kinesthetic differentiation, spatial orientation, reaction to signals, sense of rhythm and synchronization of movements in time.
+Our Human Performance Program fits each athlete based on their strengths and weakness.
+It focuses on the athlete's rate of balance, kinesthetic differentiation, spatial orientation, reaction to signals, sense of rhythm and synchronization of movements in time.

 Movement Adequacy: The coordinative abilities are all closely related.
 They are the underlying foundation for and the prerequisite for technical and sport skills.
 Once the coordinative abilities are developed, better athleticism is sure to follow.
 To support this area of development, we offer age-appropriate structured training programming, nutrition, proper rest/recovery to training ratios, proper goal setting and performance psychology.

 It is also crucial to involve the best on-snow training facilities.
-We offer three slope-style parks of different ability levels and two half pipes.
+We offer three slope-style parks of different ability levels.
 Our facilities at Sugarloaf are continuing to evolve and offer a great place to progress.
 The program offers multiple western events and training trips to areas that support freestyle skiing such as Breckenridge, Keystone, Boreal, Park City and many more.